 Legal Clinic - Mason Veterans and Servicemembers Legal Clinic

 MVETS was founded in 2004 in response to 9/11 and the desire of the law school community to help active-duty members of the armed forces and their families for whom retaining counsel would be an undue hardship.
 Students have represented clients from all armed services in civil litigation; adjudication and negotiation regarding consumer protection; and administrative law, bankruptcy, family law, landlord-tenant, contract, military law and entitlement matters in federal and state forums.
-Students are supervised by Clinic Director Laurie Forbes Neff and private practitioners with subject matter expertise, and receive weekly classroom instruction on legal ethics, client interviewing, procedural and substantive issues relevant to their cases, and national-security developments relevant to the client population they serve.
+Students are supervised by clinical professors and private practitioners with subject matter expertise, and receive weekly classroom instruction on legal ethics, client interviewing, procedural and substantive issues relevant to their cases, and national-security developments relevant to the client population they serve.
 This course is a graded course offered year-round.
 Students enrolled in the fall or spring may earn 2 in-class credits, and students enrolled in the summer may earn 1 in-class credit and 1 out-of-class credit.
 Space is limited, and registration is open to students who have completed their first year of law school.